David-mwas/WindowsTempCleanify/README.md

 # WindowsTempCleanify

-**WindowsTempCleanify** is a command-line tool and script written in Go that automates the cleanup of temporary files on Windows.
+A command-line tool and script written in Go that automates the cleanup of temporary files on Windows.
 It cleans your user TEMP directory, Windows system temporary directory, and Prefetch directory.

 ---
 ![cleanify.png](assets/cleanify.png)